 Historically, our principal sources of liquidity have been our operating cash flows as well as debt financing.
-Going forward, we expect to fund our cash obligations and capital expenditures primarily out of our operating cash flows, supplemented in part by the proceeds of the Offering, the New Senior Facilities Agreement, the ING Facilities Agreement, the Citi Facilities Agreement, other letter of guarantee facilities and other credit agreements.
+Going forward, we expect to fund our cash obligations and capital expenditures primarily out of our operating cash flows, supplemented in part by the ING Facilities Agreement, the Citi Facilities Agreement, other letter of guarantee facilities and other credit agreements.
 We believe that our strong and, in local currency, relatively predictable operating cash flows will continue to allow us to maintain a flexible capital expenditure policy.

 All of our businesses generally produce positive operating cash flows that are relatively constant from month to month.
-Due to the recent upgrade of our fiber optic network, our network-related capital expenditure is expected to be lower in the near to medium term than in the years ended December 31, 2012 and 2013 and any additional network capital expenditures are expected to be largely discretionary.
+Due to the recent upgrade of our fiber optic network, our network-related capital expenditure is expected to be lower in the near to medium term than in the years ended December 31, 2013 and 2014 and any additional network capital expenditures are expected to be largely discretionary.
 Variations in our aggregate cash flow during the periods under review principally represented increased or decreased cash flow used in investing activities and cash flow from financing activities.